 Legally Binding Effect.
 The provisions of this Plan shall bind all Creditors and Interest Holders, whether or not they accept this Plan.
-On and after the Effective Date, all holders of Claims shall be precluded and forever enjoined from asserting any (i) Claim against the Debtor based on any transaction or other activity of any kind that occurred prior to the Confirmation Date except as permitted under the Plan; and (ii) derivative claims, including claims against third parties asserting alter ego claims, fraudulent transfer claims, guaranty claims or any type of successor liability based on acts or omissions of the Debtor.
+On and after the Effective Date, all holders of Claims shall be precluded and forever enjoined from asserting any Claim against the Debtor based on any transaction or other activity of any kind that occurred prior to the Confirmation Date except as permitted under the Plan; and temporarily enjoined from asserting any derivative claims, including claims against third parties asserting alter ego claims, fraudulent transfer claims, or any type of successor liability based on acts or omissions of the Debtor and any guaranty claims as long as Debtor complies with its obligations under this Plan.

-Injunction.
-The entry of the Confirmation Order will operate as a general resolution with prejudice, as of the Effective Date, of all pending Legal Proceedings, if any, against the Debtors and their assets and properties and any proceedings not yet instituted against the Debtors or their assets, except as otherwise provided in the Plan.
+The entry of the Confirmation Order will operate as a general resolution Injunction. with prejudice, as of the Effective Date, of all pending Legal Proceedings, if any, against the Debtors and their assets and properties and any proceedings not yet instituted against the Debtors or their assets, except as otherwise provided in the Plan.
 Except as otherwise expressly provided in the Plan or the Confirmation Order, all Persons who have held, may have held, hold, or may hold Claims against the Debtors are permanently enjoined on and after the Effective Date from (a) commencing or continuing in any manner any action or other proceeding of any kind against the Debtors or its property, with respect to any such Claim, (b) the enforcement, attachment, collection or recovery by any manner or means of any judgment, award, decree or order with respect to any such Claim against the Debtors or their property, (c) creating, perfecting, or enforcing any encumbrance of any kind against the Debtors or its property, with respect to such Claim, (d) asserting any right of subrogation of any kind against any obligation due to the Debtors or the property of the Debtors or the Estate with respect to any such Claim and (e) asserting any right of setoff or recoupment against the Debtors or the Estate except as specifically permitted by § 553 of the Bankruptcy Code.
 Unless otherwise provided in the Plan or by order of the Bankruptcy Court, all injunctions or automatic stays provided for in these cases pursuant to § 105, if any, or § 362 of the Bankruptcy Code, or otherwise, and in existence on the Confirmation Date will remain in full force and effect until the Effective Date.